learn-co-curriculum/getting-remote-data-working-with-apis/README.md

 puts programs.program_school.uniq
 ```

-Now, run the program with `ruby nyc_api.rb` in your terminal.
+Now, run the program with `ruby lib/nyc_api.rb` in your terminal.
 You should
 something like this:

 ```bash